EvaNiessen/Speeded-Inference-Game/README.md

 # Speeded-Inference-Game

 Code to run the Speeded Inference Game (short SIG), here presented as Evaluation Edition.
+Please see preview videos to get a short impression of the SIG.

 Necessary modules for PsychoPy3 (running with Python 3) are configparser, numpy and imutils.